BonileKunana/Reddit_API/README.md

 It has the following functionality:

-+A user need to login first
++ A user need to login first
 + A user is able to create posts as well as update and delete those posts, using post id.
 + A user is able to upvote (like) or downvote (dislike) those posts, using post id.
 + A user is able to comment on posts, using post id.